 The Stabilization (or rainy day) Fund provides a reserve to be used in the event of an economic downturn or other fiscal emergency.
-The balance of the Stabilization Fund increased by \$77 million, to \$3.501 billion, between FY19 and FY20, with the main sources of growth being interest income and transfers of gaming tax revenues.
+The balance of the Stabilization Fund increased by \$1.125 billion, to \$4.626 billion, between FY20 and FY21, with the main sources of growth being the transfer of capital gains tax revenues to the Fund, with additional transfers of gaming tax revenues and crediting of interest income.